 G2A.COM introduces G2A Plus Free, a new package for its loyalty program

-G2A.COM, the world’s largest marketplace for digital entertainment, has announced a new package in its loyalty program – G2A Plus Free.
+EINPresswire.com/ -- G2A.COM, the world’s largest marketplace for digital entertainment, has announced a new package in its loyalty program – G2A Plus Free.
 The free version enables G2A marketplace users to collect Plus Points for purchases and reduce the order price in the future.
-It is the next step in G2A.COM's mission to democratize digital entertainment and make it accessible to everyone worldwide
+It is the next step in G2A.COM's mission to democratize digital entertainment and make it accessible to everyone worldwide.

-Each paid order is awarded with a certain number of Plus Points visible to users on the product page and shopping cart.
-Each 100 Plus Points has a value of €1 and can be used in future orders to reduce its price.
+Each paid order is awarded with a certain number of Plus Points visible to users on the product page and in the shopping cart.
+Each 100 Plus Points has a value of €1 and can be used in future orders to reduce the price.

-G2A marketplace users can now choose from two G2A Plus plans – Free or Premium.
-Both plans allow users to collect Plus Points, but G2A Plus Premium goes further by offering additional benefits such as better prices, regular bonuses and rewards, post-buy premium assistance and much more.
+G2A marketplace users can choose from two G2A Plus plans – Free or Premium.
+G2A Plus Free enables users to collect Plus Points while G2A Plus Premium offers, in addition to Plus Points, benefits such as better prices, regular bonuses and rewards, post-buy premium assistance and much more.
 G2A Plus Premium is available in three subscription plans – 1, 3, and 12 months.

 Users can join both plans through the G2A Plus website or by selecting the offer with the Plus discount when making a purchase on G2A.COM.